 Unlike his predecessors who distinguished themselves in academic endeavours, Rawson returned to the Academy through a different route.
 There's one thing you can say about his decades practicing law.
-He appears to have been a standout in his profession (for those that missed it in my previous post, this remarkable moment in his career is captured in a must-see three minute video).
+He appears to have been a standout in his profession (

 Is it even imaginable that the search advisory committee charged with clearing candidates last year failed to review his distinguished background?
 Then, presented with the committee's candidates, surely the Trustees reviewed their fellow alumnus and former colleagues' work history.